-We employ a full time school-based occupational therapist (OT) who works with our pupils as required to provide them with appropriate sensory support.
-The occupational therapist liaises with the class team and parents/carers and provides both with sensory support for the pupil.
-We have a Sensory Kingdom room within the sports hall which is equipped with a range of equipment to support sensory integration and sensory programmes.
+We employ an occupational therapist (OT) who works with our pupils as required to provide them with appropriate sensory support.
+The occupational therapist liaises with the class team and parents and provides both with sensory support for the pupil.
+We have a Sensory Kingdom room within the sports hall which is equipped with a range of equipment to support sensory programmes.
 We also receive regular input from OT's provided by Bridgewater.